 There is a lot of ice up here in the winter, but there can always be open water nearby.
 Use caution and you’ll have nothing to fear!

 No Denying it

-At one point in my life I may have tried to claim to have despised ice fishing, but nowadays there is no denying I love every minute of it.
-The mornings that aren’t too early because the sun doesn’t rise until later, wearing lots of layers only to end up fishing in a sweater, magical sunsets, and even packing everything up at twilight have become highlights in the last few weeks.
+At one point in my life, I may have tried to claim to have despised ice fishing, but nowadays there is no denying I love every minute of it.
+The mornings that aren’t too early because the sun doesn’t rise until later, wearing lots of layers only to end up fishing in a sweater, magical sunsets, and even packing everything up at twilight and walking out with a head lamp have become highlights in the last few weeks.